vuestorefront/vue-storefront/docs/guide/basics/configuration.md

     "name": "German Store",
 ```

-This is the store name as displayed in the `Language/Switcher.vue`.
+This is the store name as displayed in the `Language/Switcher.vue` (for default theme).

 ```json
     "url": "/de",
 ```

-This URL is used only in the `Switcher` component.
-Typically it equals just to `/<store_code>`.
-Sometimes you may like to have different store views running as separate Vue Storefront instances, even under different URL addresses.
+When `appendStoreCode` is set to `false` then this value is required.
+With `url` you can define internal route prefix for example `/de`.
+Sometimes you may also like to have different store views running as separate Vue Storefront instances, even under different URL addresses.
 This is the situation when this property comes into action.
-Just take a look at how [Language/Switcher.vue](https://github.com/DivanteLtd/vue-storefront/blob/master/src/themes/default/components/core/blocks/Switcher/Language.vue) generates the list of the stores.
 It accepts not only path, but also domains as well.
+Check `test/e2e/integration/multistore-domain.js`
 This attribute is not inherited through the "extend" mechanism.

 ```json
     "appendStoreCode": true,
 ```

-In default configuration store codes are appended at the end of every url.
-If you want to use domain only as store url, you can set it to `false`.
-This attribute is not inherited through the "extend" mechanism.
+`appendStoreCode` is deprecated.
+It's used to create internal route prefix by adding storeCode.
+For example if you have storeCode `"de"` then your prefix will be `"/de"`.
+Same behavior you can get with `"url": "/de"` and `"appendStoreCode": false`.

 ```json
     "elasticsearch": {